Morrighan89/GAMS_public/README.md

 ## SLZ_to_hdf5_MRI

-C++ program to convert the optional output solution in binary file to a xdmf + h5 file format that can e opened with paraview.
+C++ program to convert the optional output solution in a binary file to an xdmf + h5 file format that can be opened with Paraview.
 Never managed to compile with the FORTRAN H5 libraries.

-Maybe one day this will be python too.
+Future revisions will be in python too.

 ## Acknowledgment